 As Toni Morrison said – “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”

-All of the stories in Seeds in a Dark Fruit Sky were collected by Rosie McFarland over six weeks in Jeremie, Haiti with the help of Haiti Bible Mission.
+All of the stories in Seeds in a Dark Fruit Sky were collected by Rosie Alexander over six weeks in Jeremie, Haiti with the help of Haiti Bible Mission.
 All of the stories are being written in English by Rosie and translated into Creole by a team in Haiti before being published.